Brewers Fayre

-Brewers Fayre is a licensed pub restaurant chain, with 161 locations across the UK as of August 2018.
+Brewers Fayre is a licensed pub restaurant chain, with 91 locations across the UK as of August 2025.
 Owned by Whitbread, Brewers Fayre restaurants are known for serving traditional British pub food and for their Sunday Carvery.

 History

-The first Brewers Fayre pub opened in 1981 near Preston, and was called The "Farmers Arms".
-Vic and Jean Ellis took over the pub in 1979 and Whitbread promised a refurbishment if they returned a profit (which they did within a year).
+The first Brewers Fayre pub opened in 1981 near Preston at "The Farmers Arms".
+Vic and Jean Ellis took over the pub in 1979 and Whitbread promised a refurbishment if they returned a profit – which they did within a year.
 The original brand name was suggested as "Brewery Fayre" but was tweaked.

-In 1995, 50 outlets were added, at a cost of £85 million, taking the total to 280.
+In 1995, 50 outlets were added at a cost of £85 million, taking the total to 280.
 At this time the Charlie Chalk Fun Factory was added to about thirty pubs.
 In 1996, 52 were opened, with 17 having a Travel Inn next door; most were built near motorways.
 In early 1997, Whitbread introduced the Kiln & Kettle chain, which was similar to Brewers Fayre but without the focus on children.
 Around the same time, 90 more outlets opened.
 In October 1999, Whitbread formed a pubs and bars division (2,900 outlets) and a restaurants division (1,300 outlets) which included Brewers Fayre, which was headed by Bill Shannon.
 In September 2001, 34 outlets (five in Scotland) were put up for sale.
 In 2003, it was announced that 35 outlets per year would be added over the next five years.